JalexSocial/Htmx.Net.Toast/README.md

-﻿# Htmx.Net.Toast - Notifications For ASP.NET HTMX Applications
+﻿# Htmx.Net.Toast - Notifications For ASP.NET htmx Applications

 ToastNotification is a Minimal & Elegant Toast Notification Package for ASP.NET Core Web Applications that can be invoked via C#.
 Compatible with ASP.NET 7+ and HTMX.
 Depends only on Htmx and Notyf javascript libraries.
 No jQuery dependency (although the example includes jQuery, it is not needed to use this).